projectbarbel/barbelhisto-core/README.md

 ```
 As you may recognise the journal of that employee not contains some versions of the employee.
 Two versions with `ACTIVE` state and one with `INACTIVE` state.
 The active versions are effective from today (2019-02-15) and another one effective from in 10 days, which is 2019-02-25.
 There is one inactivated version, the one you've stored in the beginning, effective from now until infinite. `BarbelHisto` manages two time dimensions, one reflects the effective time, and another one, redord time, reflects when a change was made.
 For that reason, **nothing will ever be deleted**.
 There are **only inserts** to `BarbelHiso` backbone collections, **never deletions**.
 ## Timeshifts
 One of `BarbelHisto`s core functionality is doing timeshifts.
 With timeshifts you can look at past data as if it were still active.
-Let's suppose you did not make the previous updates at the same day like we just did in our turorial.
-Let's suppose we've created the `Employee` from our previous example on Feb 1st, 2019 and then made some changes today that should become effective in the future.
+Let's suppose you did not make the updates from our previous example above at the same day like we just did in our turorial.
+Let's suppose we've created the `Employee` from our previous example on Feb 1st, 2019 and then made some changes today (here 2019, February 18th) that should become effective in the future.
 The journal of such a scenario looks like this:
 ```
 Document-ID: somePersonelNumber